jessiemcd/foxsi-als-analysis/README.md

 Code written for analysis of data from FOXSI detector tests at the Advanced Light Source (ALS), mostly in IDL (one set of plots is made in Python).
 There are a few helper routines sourced from various non-FOXSI IDL libraries included here in addition to the FOXSI-specific code (documentation from the creators remains unmodified in those files).
 This analysis is detailed in an SPIE paper https://doi.org/10.1117/12.2629443, as well as in Jessie Duncan's dissertation https://hdl.handle.net/11299/241752.

+Instructions for using all other procedures/etc. are contained in ALS_analysis_full_process.pro.
+It is set up so you can read the commented notes and then run things a few lines at a time, depending on which parts of the analysis process you're interested in replicating.
+Everything is set up to be used specifically with the fine, overnight, L-shaped scan that occured from '2019/04/19 20:59' to '2019/04/20 09:24'.

 ### Data

 The ALS data that this code is designed to work with can be downloaded from the FOXSI google drive, or from the UMN DRUM Repository.
 Everything is designed to run from the same directory where the data is located.